M31GlobalNewsM31GlobalNewsM31GlobalNews

 Founder | Space & Science Analyst | Research Writer at M31GlobalNews

-I’m Atul Raj, the founder of M31GlobalNews — a platform dedicated to deep scientific thought, independent research, and theoretical exploration in physics and cosmology.
-My focus...
+I’m Atul Raj, the founder of M31GlobalNews, a platform which is more than just a blog but dedicated to deep scientific thought, independent research, and theoretical...

 Follow: